wennanwu/wennanwu.github.io/_teaching/teaching-1.md

 + General Education Course
   + The origin of continents and oceans: Introduction to Plate Tectonics (Fall, 2018 and 2019)

-+ Introductory Course for College of Oceanography Freshman
++ Marine Sciences Freshman Orientation Course
   + Marine environment, resource and climate change: Introduction to Geophysics (Fall, 2018 and 2019)

 + Undergraduate Course